 There are some ways to tell if you will require medically assisted detox.
 Turn to a treatment center that offers medical detox if you:

-- Use the drug you are addicted to in large amounts and have done so for a substantial amount of time
+- Drink alcohol in large amounts and have done so for a substantial amount of time

-- Require larger amounts of the drug to get the same high
+- Require larger amounts of alcohol to get the same effect

 - Crave the substance if you do not have it